 Use the Site’s API

 One of the key challenges to look out for while scraping the web is when the data on the sites are dynamically loaded.
-While starting out, I would only naturally consider using the site’s HTTP API whenever I ran into this particular issue.
+While starting, I would only naturally consider using the site’s HTTP API whenever I ran into this particular issue.
 Not ideal.

 Today, many websites have HTTP APIs available for third parties to consume their data without having to scrape the web pages.
-In fact, it is one of the best practices to always use the site’s API whenever available.
+It is one of the best practices to always use the site’s API whenever available.

 Moreover, scraping data directly via the site’s API has a lot of advantages as the data returned are more structured and less likely to change.
 Another bonus point here is that we can avoid having to deal with those pesky HTML.